TheValuableAsset/What-Is-Your-Budget/README.md

 ![Budget Labels](https://i.imgur.com/6i0qTwG.png)
 #

+Description:
-An label-based indicator that automatically calculates your budget limit by rounding up shares you can afford within your price range - very useful for you cocky gamblers
+An label-based indicator that automatically calculates your budget limit by rounding up shares you can afford within your price range - very useful for you cocky gamblers.
+Extra feature: See your max loss and max gain that you should follow (ratio 3:1 is default) - must be adjusted accordingly to your risk tolerance!!

 #